 - An additional container with the rest of your water and supplies if you can evacuate by car.

 - A bucket or tote to carry items the whole family needs to make their next few hours more pleasant.
 I use a bucket for these items as I would only take them if I could evacuate by car.

 - A family tent in its own bag.
 I would take it if I could evacuate by car or if you have a small family you could attach a small tent to a backpack.

-- Easier to use if you have to evacuate on foot.
-This is what our family uses.
+- Backpacks are easier to use if you have to evacuate on foot.

 - They do not stack well, but can be hung, or leaned against each other on a shelf.

-- More expensive at sporting goods stores, however, watch for back-to-school sales.
+- They are more expensive at sporting goods stores, however, watch for back-to-school sales.